izmailovpavel/bnn_covariate_shift/README.md

 #### Examples

-CNN on CIFAR-10 using an EmpCov prior:
+CNN on CIFAR-10 with different priors:

 ```bash